Here’s a fun little tradition! I found the general idea on pinterest years ago and tweaked it for my kiddos!

 - Present book to your child at a crucial point in their educational career (8th grade/high school graduation)

-Again, this was NOT my original idea and of course, you can tweak this little project to best suit you & your children!
+Of course, you can tweak this little project to best suit you & your children!

 Here is what I do: